Petit Meslier: Nearly Extinct

 In detail, Petit Meslier shows an aromatic profile that is unique in Champagne:

-• Extreme acidity — Higher than any other permitted variety, which almost predestines it for sparkling wine
+• Extreme acidity, Higher than any other approved variety, which practically predestines it for sparkling wine

-• Floral aromas — Linden blossom, acacia, chamomile, almost like herbal tea
+• Floral aromas, Linden blossom, acacia, chamomile, almost like an herbal tea

-• Lightness — The wine stays lean and nervous, never heavy or opulent
+• Lightness, The wine remains lean and nervous, never heavy or opulent

-Paradoxically, the trait that makes Petit Meslier problematic as a still wine grape is its greatest strength in Champagne: the extreme acidity.
-In a sparkling wine you need high acidity — it gives the finished Champagne tension, freshness and aging potential.
-The second fermentation and dosage soften the acidity, so the end product appears harmonious rather than aggressive.
+Paradoxically, the characteristic that makes Petit Meslier problematic as a still wine grape is its greatest strength in Champagne: the extreme acidity.
+In a sparkling wine you need high acidity, it gives the finished Champagne tension, freshness and aging potential.
+The second fermentation and the Dosage moderate the acidity, so the end product seems harmonious rather than aggressive.

-A Champagne with Petit Meslier shows electrifying freshness that doesn't fade even after years of aging.
+A Champagne with Petit Meslier content has an electrifying freshness that doesn't fade even after years of aging.
 That's an advantage no other variety can offer with this intensity.

-Growing Petit Meslier is an exercise in patience.
-The variety is sensitive to mildew, susceptible to poor fruit set (the flowers don't get properly pollinated and don't form clusters) and delivers low yields even in good years.
-The late ripening means that in cool years the grapes sometimes don't accumulate enough sugar — although for Champagne base wine, high sugar content isn't necessary.
+Growing Petit Meslier is a test of patience.
+The variety is sensitive to mildew, susceptible to millerandage (the flowers don't get properly fertilized and don't form grapes) and delivers only low yields even in good years.
+The late ripening means that in cool years the grapes sometimes don't accumulate enough sugar, although high sugar content isn't necessary for Champagne base wine.

-All of this explains why the big houses never bothered to grow Petit Meslier.
+All of this explains why the big houses never bothered growing Petit Meslier.
 For a négociant producing millions of bottles, a grape variety with unreliable yields makes no sense.
 But for a grower-Champagne producer making 5,000 bottles a year and striving for uniqueness, Petit Meslier is a treasure.

-In the so-called "Cépages Oubliés" cuvées of some growers, you'll find Petit Meslier as part of an assemblage of all the forgotten varieties.
-These Champagnes are always limited, often numbered, and tell a story of diversity and tradition that has almost been lost in modern Champagne.
+In the so-called "Cépages Oubliés" Cuvées from some winemakers, you'll find Petit Meslier as part of an Assemblage of all forgotten varieties.
+These Champagnes are always limited, often numbered and tell a story of diversity and tradition that has almost been lost in modern Champagne.

 Varietal Petit Meslier

 Finding a varietal Petit Meslier is like a treasure hunt.
-But they exist — occasionally brave growers produce cuvées from 100% Petit Meslier.
+But they exist, occasionally bold winemakers produce Cuvées from 100% Petit Meslier.
 The result is radically different from anything you're used to from Champagne: taut, nervous, almost ascetic, with an acidity that demands your attention.
 Not a wine for every day, but a fascinating experience for anyone who wants to know what Champagne has to offer beyond the three main varieties.

 Future

-Petit Meslier will never play a major role — the variety is too quirky and too difficult to grow.
+Petit Meslier will never play a major role, the variety is too idiosyncratic and too difficult to cultivate for that.
 But as a niche grape variety it has a future.
-The growing interest in biodiversity, historical varieties and uniqueness plays in its favor.
-Every hectare of Petit Meslier that remains is a contribution to Champagne's genetic diversity.
+The growing interest in biodiversity, historical varieties and uniqueness works in its favor.
+Every hectare of Petit Meslier that is preserved is a contribution to Champagne's genetic diversity.

 At home I've already tried several Champagnes with Petit Meslier.
 Every single one was a discovery.